The Innovative Structural and Physical Properties of Radiolaria

 Pseudopodia

 Many microorganisms found on Earth owe their ability to move about their environment to pseudopodia.
 Pseudopodia are limb-like projections that extend from a microorganism in the direction of movement (Chodniewicz & Klemke, 2004).
 They are mainly composed of cytoplasmic extensions that are reinforced by tubulin or actomyosin cytoskeletons.
 (Lara et al., 2020) The use of a cytoplasm base makes it possible to maneuver skillfully, while the cytoskeleton elements provide structural support which enhance the stability of these microorganisms.
 The projection of these “limbs” is made possible due to the assembly and disassembly of the actin-filaments.
 (Vicker, 2000) Since actin filament polymerization is reversible, they can polymerize and depolymerize into monomers depending on the ionic character of the host solution.
-(Cooper, 2000) This process is mediated by many different proteins operating in a signaling pathway that functions as an on/off switch for the polymerization of actin filaments (Vicker, 2002).
+(Cooper, 2000) This process is mediated by many different operating in a pathway that functions as an on/off switch for the polymerization of actin filaments (Vicker, 2002).
 This assembly, both of actin-filaments and of tubulin, are the driving force behind the locomotion of pseudopodia (Fig.7).

 Fig. 7 (A) Polymerization of actin monomers (G actin) to form actin filaments, actin filaments are essentially long chains of actin monomers.
 (B) A drawing representation of the structure of an actin monomer (Cooper, 2000).